ykaitao/setting-up-a-professional-data-science-environment/workshop/steps.md

 - SSH keys.
     > SSH keys will be used to access a remote machine.
-    * Check whether you already have SSH keys
+    * Check whether you already have SSH keys, if yes, then skip the next step.
     ```bash
     ls ~/.ssh/
     # Check whether you see the following two files.
     id_rsa  id_rsa.pub
     ```
-    * Generate SSH keys (private and public key pairs).
+    * Generate SSH keys (private and public key pairs) if you do not have them yet.
     ```bash
     ssh-keygen -t rsa # Aways press `enter`.
     ```